Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe#

 If multiple images are selected, each selected image should overlap each other.
 If masked pixels are found in one of the bands, the classifier will mask them.

-Users can select images coming from an Existing recipe (all computed bands will be available or an exported GEE asset.
-Both should be
+Users can select images coming from an Existing recipe or an exported GEE asset (see advantages and disadvantages below).
+Both should be an

 All of the computed bands from SEPAL can be used.